Superalgos/Superalgos/README.md

 * No one can steal your trading ideas.
 * No one knows how much money you have / trade.
 * No one can see your exchange keys.

+# Superalgos for Companies

+* No need to buy expensive software for monitoring crypto markets or trading execution.
+* All your employees can use Superalgos for free.
+* You can use Superalgos at its full capacity or just the features you are currently interested in.
+* Superalgos could be integrated into your existing operation, feeding itself from other systems or feeding other systems as well.

 # Getting Started